NOTE on antibacterial soaps: For the latest information, see FDA issues final rule on safety and effectiveness of antibacterial soaps.

 - More resources

-The Federal Food, Drug, and Cosmetic Act (FD&C Act) defines cosmetics by their intended use, as "articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body...for cleansing, beautifying, promoting attractiveness, or altering the appearance" [FD&C Act, sec.
+The Federal Food, Drug, and Cosmetic Act (FD&C Act) defines cosmetics as "articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body...for cleansing, beautifying, promoting attractiveness, or altering the appearance" [FD&C Act, sec.
 201(i)].
-Among the products included in this definition are skin moisturizers, perfumes, lipsticks, fingernail polishes, eye and facial makeup preparations, cleansing shampoos, permanent waves, hair colors, and deodorants, as well as any substance intended for use as a component of a cosmetic product.
+Among the products included in this definition are skin moisturizers, perfumes, lipsticks, fingernail polishes, makeup, cleansing shampoos, permanent waves, hair colors, and deodorants, as well as any substance intended for use as a component of a cosmetic product.

 The FD&C Act defines drugs, in part, by their intended use, as "articles intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease" and "articles (other than food) intended to affect the structure or any function of the body of man or other animals" [FD&C Act, sec.
 201(g)(1)].

 Some products meet the definitions of both cosmetics and drugs.
-This may happen when a product has two intended uses.
-For example, a shampoo is a cosmetic because its intended use is to cleanse the hair.
-An antidandruff treatment is a drug because its intended use is to treat dandruff.
-Consequently, an antidandruff shampoo is both a cosmetic and a drug.
-Among other cosmetic/drug combinations are toothpastes that contain fluoride, deodorants that are also antiperspirants, and moisturizers and makeup marketed with sun-protection claims.
+This may happen when a product has more than one intended use.
+For example, an antidandruff shampoo is a cosmetic because its intended use is to cleanse the hair, and it is also a drug because its intended use is to treat dandruff.
+Among other cosmetic/drug combinations are toothpastes with claims to freshen breath and cleanse the teeth that contain fluoride.
+Similarly, deodorants that are also antiperspirants, and moisturizers and makeup marketed with sun-protection claims are cosmetic/drug products.
 Such products must comply with the requirements for both cosmetics and drugs.

 The FD&C Act does not recognize any such category as "cosmeceuticals."
 A product can be a drug, a cosmetic, or a combination of both, but the term "cosmeceutical" has no meaning under the law.